-Ele is an R&D tax relief specialist, who is a Chartered Tax Advisor (CTA) qualified with nearly 10 years' experience advising clients.
+Ele is an R&D tax relief specialist, who is a Chartered Tax Advisor (CTA) qualified with a decade of experience advising clients.
 Ele is passionate about helping companies access R&D tax incentives and the positive impact it can have on a business, working closely with companies who wish to claim R&D tax credits in the UK.
 Her goal is always to provide a seamless service that helps companies navigate and understand the increasingly complex R&D landscape.

-Sarah Wilson-Nolan, Senior Tax Manager
+Sarah Wilson-Nolan - Director, Corporate Tax